Rhode Island

 To schedule transportation:

 Your rides can be booked online through MTM Link.
 You may also call us at 1-855-330-9131 (TTY: 711).
-You must call at least 48 business hours before your appointment, unless your trip is urgent.
-We schedule routine trips Monday through Friday from 5 a.m. to 6 p.m.
+You must call at least two business days before your appointment.
+Urgent trips may be set same day.
+We schedule routine trips Monday through Friday from 7 a.m. to 6 p.m.
 You can schedule urgent trips 24 hours a day, seven days a week.

 To file a complaint: